insin/nwb/README.md

 **Source**

-1. Your code:
-  1. uses ES6 features for convenience rather than depending on high compliancy with the ES6 spec, so can be transpiled with [Babel](http://babeljs.io) 5's default stage (2) and loose mode
+1. Your code uses ES6 features for convenience rather than depending on high compliancy with the ES6 spec, so can be transpiled with [Babel](http://babeljs.io) 5's loose mode
-  1. complies with [standard style](https://github.com/feross/standard) plus a [few tweaks](https://github.com/insin/nwb/blob/master/.eslintrc)

 **Unit testing**